Chichester Castle

 Although the castle was originally built by the Earl of Shrewsbury, the Earls of Sussex owned it in the period 1154–1176, after which it passed into the possession of the Crown.
 Early in the 13th century, Chichester Castle was used as a court and jail.
 Chichester and Oxford Castle were two of the earliest urban castles to be used for this purpose, but gradually most urban castles were also used in this way.

-In 1216, the castle, along with many others in southern England, such as Reigate Castle in Surrey, was captured by the French.
-This was part of the First Barons' War against King John (reigned 1199–1216).
-The castle was recaptured by the English in the spring of 1217.
-In the same year, Henry III ordered the castle's destruction.
+In 1216, King John gave orders to destroy Chichester Castle.
+This was in the midst of the First Barons' War and around the time that Prince Louis of France landed in southern England with an army in support of the barons.
+John's orders were not acted on and the castle, along with many others in southern England, such as Reigate Castle in Surrey, was captured by the French.
+The castle was recaptured by the English in the spring of 1217, and the same year Henry III – who had succeeded John – ordered the castle's destruction.
 Between 1222 and 1269, Richard, 1st Earl of Cornwall, gave the site to the order of Greyfriars for their use as the site of a friary.
 The remains of the motte are still visible in Priory Park, Chichester; the motte is protected as a Scheduled Monument.

+The castle ruins were excavated between 27 May and 3 June 2025.